Paris Jackson to Willow Smith: 'I feel like my dad would be proud' - KTVZ

 Jackson said music saved her life and when Smith, who is also a music artist, brought up that as children of famous parents there’s a certain pressure, Jackson agreed.

-“I feel like it’s still there, probably ther somewhere in the back of my head,” Jackson said.
+“I feel like it’s still there, probably there somewhere in the back of my head,” Jackson said.
 “But the louder thing that competes is I feel like my dad would be proud.”

 Comments